nikiosna/LocalAIPhotoTagger/README.md

 -   **Image Classification**: Automatically renames image files based on their content and generates a JSON file with a title, description, and keywords.
 -   **AI-Powered Tagging**: Generates relevant tags for images and writes them to XMP and EXIF metadata.
--   **Tag Deduplication**: Scans the entire library for similar or duplicate tags (e.g., "cat" vs "cats") and intelligently merges them.
+-   **Advanced Tag Deduplication**: Uses embedding-based semantic similarity to identify and merge similar tags (e.g., "Forest" → "Nature", "Outdoors" → "Outdoor") with intelligent clustering and representative tag selection.
 -   **Recursive Processing**: Scripts can process images in nested subdirectories.
 -   **Metadata Focused**: Writes tags directly to image files (XMP and EXIF), ensuring compatibility with photo management software like Adobe Lightroom or digiKam.